top of page

 Any good behaviourist will require a referral from your vet before they can take on a case.
 It is an industry standard.
 Your behaviourist will need to work in close collaboration with your vet even after your consultation to make sure that your dog is receiving the best overall help.
 There is a strong relationship between health and behaviour which needs to be assessed in every case.
 For further information, see here for a recent study on pain and its relation to behavioural problems in both dogs and cats - https://www.mdpi.com/2076-2615/10/2/318/htm

-What is a vet behaviourist and why should we refer a case?
+What is a vet behaviourist and why might we refer a case?

 A clinical behaviourist may refer to a vet behaviourist when they believe that a medical issue is compounding making any progress with a particular case.